'Bomb' scribbled on tissue paper found on Air India plane at Delhi airport - www.lokmattimes.com

 'Bomb' scribbled on tissue paper found on Air India plane at Delhi airport

-New Delhi, May 16 A tissue paper, with the word "bomb" written on it, was found in the Air India flight lavatory at Delhi airport, prompting security agencies to conduct an inspection but it turned out to be a hoax, a police official said.
+New Delhi, May 16 A tissue paper, with the word 'bomb' written on it, was found in the Air India flight AI819 lavatory at Delhi airport, prompting security agencies to conduct an inspection but it turned out to be a hoax, a police official said.

 "Following standard security protocols, a thorough inspection was conducted, and no suspicious items were found," said Deputy Commissioner of Police (IGI Airport) Usha Rangnani.